coachshea/neo-pipe/readme.md

 ```

 It is also possible to specify a height or width by supplying a number to the
 split or vsplit (respectively) command.
-The default value of "vnew" will split
+The default values of will split the
-the window equally.
+window equally.

 ```vim
 let g:npipe_split = '40vnew'